bkoz/tomcatbin/README.md

-# Binary deployments with OpenShift v3.3
+# Binary deployments to Tomcat with OpenShift v3.3

-## Deploy a .war file from a local directory to a Tomcat container.
+## How to deploy a war file from a local directory to a Tomcat container.

 Edit the SUBDOMAIN and OPENSHIFT_SERVER variables to match your environment.